The Social Studies department offers a required three-year sequence of courses:

-B. Civics and Government: Demonstrate an understanding of political systems and the role of citizens in the United States and the world.
+A. Civics: Demonstrate an understanding of political systems and the role of citizens in the United States and the world.

-C. Economics: Students will demonstrate an understanding of economic concepts, systems, and structures.
+B. Economics: Students will demonstrate an understanding of economic concepts, systems, and structures.

-D. Geography: Demonstrate an understanding of physical, human, and environmental geography in order to explain relationships and challenges facing human cultures.
+C. Geography: Demonstrate an understanding of physical, human, and environmental geography in order to explain relationships and challenges facing human cultures.

-E. History: Demonstrate knowledge of major eras, enduring themes, turning points and historic influences to explain the relevance and importance of history.
+D. History: Demonstrate knowledge of major eras, enduring themes, turning points and historic influences to explain the relevance and importance of history.

 We emphasize usage of historical thinking skills, including (but not limited to):